Peter K. Park

 About Peter K. Park

-Peter K. Park is a scholar working on Molecular Biology, Surgery, Cancer Research, Epidemiology and Radiology, Nuclear Medicine and Imaging, having authored 13 papers that have together received 1.1k indexed citations.
-Recurring topics across this work include Cancer-related molecular mechanisms research (4 papers), RNA modifications and cancer (3 papers), RNA Research and Splicing (3 papers), PI3K/AKT/mTOR signaling in cancer (2 papers), Shoulder Injury and Treatment (2 papers), Liver Disease and Transplantation (1 paper), Hippo pathway signaling and YAP/TAZ (1 paper) and Advanced Radiotherapy Techniques (1 paper).
-The work is most often cited by research in Cancer Research (659 citations), Endocrine and Autonomic Systems (120 citations), Aging (31 citations), Molecular Biology (850 citations) and Cell Biology (78 citations).
+Peter K. Park is a scholar working on Molecular Biology, Surgery, Cancer Research, Radiology, Nuclear Medicine and Imaging and Endocrine and Autonomic Systems, having authored 14 papers that have together received 1.1k indexed citations.
+Recurring topics across this work include Cancer-related molecular mechanisms research (4 papers), RNA modifications and cancer (3 papers), RNA Research and Splicing (3 papers), PI3K/AKT/mTOR signaling in cancer (2 papers), Hippo pathway signaling and YAP/TAZ (1 paper), Circadian rhythm and melatonin (1 paper), Advanced Radiotherapy Techniques (1 paper) and Epigenetics and DNA Methylation (1 paper).
+The work is most often cited by research in Cancer Research (597 citations), Endocrine and Autonomic Systems (122 citations), Aging (30 citations), Molecular Biology (734 citations) and Cell Biology (77 citations).
 Peter K. Park has collaborated with scholars based in United States, China and Taiwan.
 Frequent co-authors include Chunru Lin, Liuqing Yang, Zhen Xing, David H. Hawke, Chunlai Li, Shouyu Wang, Mien‐Chie Hung, Ke Liang, Aifu Lin and Leng Han.
-Their work appears in journals such as Pain Medicine, Nature Cell Biology, Medical dosimetry, Cell Research and Journal of Pain.
+Their work appears in journals such as Pain Medicine, Nuclear Medicine Communications, Cell Research, Cell Reports and Medical dosimetry.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.